mattoxb/cs421-sp25-web/content/Docs/Communication.md

 One of the more difficult things needed to run a class of hundreds of students is managing communication.
 Fortunately it's easy to manage if we use the technology efficiently.
 There are three primary ways of communicating with course staff:
 - Office hours
 - CampusWire
+- Discord
 - Email

 ## Office Hours

 We will have an [[Office Hours Schedule]] updated on the second week of class.
 It's best if you arrive toward the beginning of the session.
+Please see our guide to [[How to Succeed in this Coures]] for more details about office hours.

 ## CampusWire

 You are probably familiar with it.
 This is a general question-and-answer forum.
 You may ask questions here and remain anonymous to your fellow students, but the course staff will see your real name.
 We will also make urgent announcements here (e.g. if we have to cancel class); though we will copy that message via email.

 The forum is the place to go for questions about content and for setting up your coding environment.
 It *might* be okay for code related questions, but these are better handled in office hours.

+## Discord

+This semester we will try using a Discord channel.
+It has overlapping functionality with CampusWire, but some people prefer one to the other.

+The staff will also monitor Discord during the lecture times to make it easier to ask questions in class.

 ### Etiquette
 - Of course, we expect and require everyone to follow the [[Syllabus#Code of Conduct|Code of Conduct]].
 (Short version: don't be a jerk.)
 - The strength of a forum is that if you have a question, odds are strong that others have the same question.
 Even better, there's always a few students in the class who get a bigger adrenaline rush answering questions on the forum than most people get from 1000 likes on TikTok.
 Therefore you should do these three things: